scottprahl/pyspeckle/README.rst

 |lite|

-**pyspeckle** is a research-grade Python library for generating and analyzing laser speckle fields.
+**pyspeckle** is a Python library for generating and analyzing laser speckle fields.
 It provides reproducible numerical implementations of physically motivated speckle models used in optical metrology, coherent imaging, and biomedical photonics.